Prince Albert Foundation launches Re.Generation to support the leaders of tomorrow

 Sign up for the Monaco Life newsletter.
 For the latest news, follow us on Facebook, Twitter, and Instagram.

-Photo from left to right: Olivier Wenden – Prince Albert II of Monaco Foundation, Dominic Moross – Mécène Privé, Francisco Diaz – Fondation Cuomo, and Majid Boustany – Fondation Boustany.
+By Monaco Life with press release.
+Photo from left to right: Dominic Moross – Mécène Privé, Francisco Diaz – Fondation Cuomo, Olivier Wenden – Prince Albert II of Monaco Foundation, and Majid Boustany – Fondation Boustany.
 Source Prince Albert II of Monaco Foundation